CBradsen/travel-dash/README.md

 # Travel-dash
 Using fetch APIs, this app creates a homing station for your travels and adventures.
+With booking from the fictional, "Let's Go!"
+Travel agencey, your next trip is just a few clicks away.
+See where you've been in the past.
+View your upcoming trips.
+Even see how much money you spent traveling last year.

 ##